-Elvire Emanuelle is an Actress known for her debut lead role as Mo in the critically acclaimed and award-winning Netflix Original film, FIRST MATCH which debutted at South by Southwest 2018 and won the Audience Choice Award and Gamechanger Award.
-FIRST MATCH was written and directed by Olivia Newman (WHERE THE CRAWDADS SING) and it was produced by Bryan Unkeless (I, TONYA, BIRDS OF PREY, THE HUNGER GAMES) Chanelle Elaine (COLLECTIVE UNCONSCIOUS) and Veronica Nickel (MOONLIGHT).
+Elvire Emanuelle is an actress best recognized for her leading role as Mo in the critically acclaimed and award-winning Netflix Original film, FIRST MATCH which debutted at South by Southwest 2018 and won the Audience Choice Award and Gamechanger Award.
+FIRST MATCH was written and directed by Olivia Newman (WHERE THE CRAWDADS SING) and it was produced by Bryan Unkeless (I, TONYA, THE HUNGER GAMES) Chanelle Elaine (COLLECTIVE UNCONSCIOUS) and Veronica Nickel (MOONLIGHT).
 Elvire played opposite Yahya Abdul-Mateen II, Jharrel Jerome and Colman Domingo.